 When ensemble goes wrong it can take an enormous amount of work to right the ship, so it’s worth taking the time to tend to the small slips and tensions before they have a chance to fester and escalate.
 This starts with us at the individual level owning up to moments where we have caused hurt or not lived up to the goals and standards of the group.
 If you’re in a position of leadership, it’s particular important that you not only model this level of improvisational humility, but also, as needed, communicate with others if they are routinely and problematically creating breaches in trust and joy.

-Related Entries: Commandment #3, Looking Good, Rehearsal Etiquette Antonyms: Shining Synonyms: Professionalism, Teamwork
+Related Entries: Commandment #3, Looking Good, Rehearsal Etiquette, Trust Antonyms: Shining Synonyms: Professionalism, Teamwork

 Connected Game: Go